MenuPhoneSearch

 9.0 Setting up alerts

-9.1 Receive all alerts with optional Track Views and Track Events
+9.1 Receive all alerts (with optional Track Views and Track Events)

-see help article; 13000087793
+See help article: 13000087793

-This is by far the quickest and easyist way to receive alerts.
-Some contacts like those setup for a help desk may require all alerts to be sent.
-At the top of a Contact's setting screen you have the option to receive all Warning & Critical or Critical only plus the option to track views or events.
-You will receive all alerts from any nodes that are in your selected views.
-This can be refined further by selecting [Track Events] This method is a great way to make sure you don't miss alerts from devices recently added to your Mutiny system.
+This is by far the quickest and easiest way to receive Alerts.
+Some Contacts (for example, those set up for a helpdesk) may require all Alerts to be sent.
+At the top of a Contact’s settings screen you have the option to receive All Warning & Critical or Critical only, plus the option to use Track Views and Track Events.

 Tracked views alerting

-9.2 Contact Template method
+9.2 Contact template method

-Navigate to the event alert settings panel at the bottom of your Contact page;
+Navigate to the Event Alert Settings panel at the bottom of your Contact page:

-Once you are happy with your template, you can copy it to any combination of Nodes and/or Views using the selection panels at the bottom of the panel.
+Once you are happy with your template, you can copy it to any combination of nodes and/or views using the selection panels at the bottom of the panel:

 9.3 Copy to Nodes method